MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-extensibility.md

 ---
-title: Extend your Azure Developer CLI deployment pipelines using hooks
+title: Customize your Azure Developer CLI workflows using command and event hooks
 description: Explores how to use Azure Developer CLI hooks to customize deployment pipelines
 author: alexwolfmsft
 ms.author: alexwolf